Welcome to today's edition of the Rush 24-7 podcast.

 Bestiality is an interesting reference point.

-She quote has screwed every rhino in the country.
+She, quote, has screwed every rhino in the country.

-That is a metaphor from help.
+That is a metaphor from hell.

 Very bizarre, and we don't want to psychoanalyze that.

-I'm not gonna say it.
+I'm not going to say it.

 Let Rush Limbaugh say it.